gitlabhq/gitlabhq/doc/development/limit_ee_conflicts.md

-Blocks of code that are EE-specific should be moved to partials as much as possible to avoid conflicts with big chunks of HAML code that that are not fun to resolve when you add the indentation in the equation.
+Blocks of code that are EE-specific should be moved to partials as much as possible to avoid conflicts with big chunks of HAML code that that are not fun to resolve when you add the indentation to the equation.

-For instance this kind of things:
+For instance this kind of thing:

 ```haml
 - if can?(current_user, :"admin_#{issuable.to_ability_name}", issuable.project)